NungoEdwin/Movie-Tv-Show-App/README.md

 3. **Run Locally**
    - Open `index.html` in your browser.
    - No server is required; all API calls are made client-side.
-   - Search for movies and TV shows, filter by genre, and view details.
+   - Search for movies and TV shows, filter by genre,view details and add to your watchlist if it interests you.